 2XU compression calf guards are full length lower leg compression sleeves.
 They are constructed from 70 Denier Invista Lycra to deliver consistent pressure.Read more

 They feature a graduated compression fit, with the greater pressure being based around the ankle.
-The fabrication of the sleeve uses the well known 360 degree medical circular construction that creates consistent pressure throughout the sleeve.
+The fabrication of the sleeve uses the well known 360-degree medical circular construction that creates consistent pressure throughout the sleeve.
 The muscle containment technology used with the 2XU compression calf guards dramatically reduces vibration and oscillation, reducing muscle fatigue.

 Extreme moisture management technology prevents build up of sweat and discomfort while wearing these compression sleeves.
 SPF50 sun protection gives you maximum burn protection when exercising outdoors.

-The 2XU is a very breathable and lightweight compression sleeve that slips on and off very easily.
+The 2XU is a very breathable and lightweight compression sleeve that slips on and off very quickly.
 Flatlock seams reduce chafing and irritation, while the high filament makeup of the yarn enhances dryness to wick away sweat from the skin to the exterior of the fabric.